 Requirements for taking the Spring Lake Dive Authorization Course:

 Show proof of a Full Open Water SCUBA Certification through a major Dive Training Agency (at this time Junior Open Water and Junior Advanced Certifications are not being accepted);

-Show proof of a minimum of 20 logged dives beyond their training dives;
+Show proof of a minimum of 25 logged dives;

 Students must provide all of their own equipment, including tanks and weights.

 Pay the Course fee of $230 per student*, **, ***

 Students must complete and turn in all required paperwork.